openmainframeproject/software-discovery-tool/docs/Installation.md

 _**NOTE:**_
 * make sure you are logged in as user with sudo permissions

+_**RECOMMENDED:**_
+Create and activate a virtual environment before instaling python packages.
+If you are facing permission issues while creating environment inside software-discovery-tool folder, refer Step 6 of Installation.

 ### Step 1: Install prerequisite

 * For SLES (11 SP4, 12):